-A summary of the current weather conditions at our house at Kareela, Sydney, is below.
+A summary of the current weather conditions at my house at Kareela, Sydney, is below.
 Click here for more Detailed Diving Weather and Conditions

 Weather from Michael McFadyen's Tempe Weather Station

 Conditions at 23:49 on